psychemedia/pentrich-uprising/histories/24_horsfall_shooting.md

 The Bolton Rioters’ Committee, or rather the Delegates, had planned a secret meeting, at which some important matters were to be discussed.— The fact became known to the Officers of Police, and it was deemed prudent not to prevent its taking place.
 The consequence was, that at the time the whole assemblage, consisting of 25 men, were taken by surprise, together with all correspondence.
 A man has also been apprehended at Eccles, in attempting to seduce the Local Militia, by offering five guineas bounty, and fifteen shillings per week, to all that would be *twisted in* (the term for swearing.)
 Many of the delegates are going round the country on the same service.—*Liverpool Courier.*

 On Tuesday, in the House of Commons, Lord Stanley moved that the Petitions from Liverpool, Birmingham, Sheffield, &c. against the Orders in Council, be referred to the consideration of a Committee of the whole House.— The motion of Lord Stanley was agreed to without opposition.
-We congratulate the country that the voice of the people, which has been long raised against these ruinous edicts, has at length been heard by the House of Commons, and that Ministers have judged it inexpedient any longer to oppose an inquiry into the effects of this their favourite measure; and we trust that the mass of evidence which will be produced on this subject, will be such as to render it also inexpedirnt for them to oppose their being rescinded.
+We congratulate the country that the voice of the people, which has been long raised against these ruinous edicts, has at length been heard by the House of Commons, and that Ministers have judged it inexpedient any longer to oppose an inquiry into the effects of this their favourite measure; and we trust that the mass of evidence which will be produced on this subject, will be such as to render it also inexpedient for them to oppose their being rescinded.
 There is, at least, ground for hope.
 The will of the people, when perseveringly expressed by the constitutional mode of petitioning, must sooner or later prevail over every opposition that can be opposed by the mistaken policy of any administration.
 This is the only method by which grievances can be redressed.
 Tumults and insubordination will but aggravate their pressure, and lengthen their duration.— *Sheffield Iris.*

 It is said, that Special Commissions will be issued for trying the rioters, and others engaged in the late tumults in Cheshire and Lancashire.
 ```